multiplealiases/Addendum-Using-Different-Audio-Encodings/README.md

 ## Conclusion

 And that wraps up this medium-length diversion into different encodings and their effects.
-I'd suggest moving onto the next article (at least until I get to writing an index/introduction page for this series), [*The Effect of Paulstretch on Planar RGB Images*](https://github.com/multiplealiases/Planar-RGB-and-Paulstretch/blob/main/README.md)
+I'd suggest moving onto the next article, [*The Effect of Paulstretch on Planar RGB Images*](https://github.com/multiplealiases/Planar-RGB-and-Paulstretch/blob/main/README.md)

 ---